For web security reasons, it’s safer to not set up a WordPress site using the username “admin”.

 Changing Your Username Inside The WordPress Database

-cPanel
+cPanel management application

-Log into your server control panel …
+Log into your server admin account …

 cPanel administration area

-Scroll down to the “Databases” section and open up phpMyAdmin …
+Navigate to the “Databases” section and open phpMyAdmin …

 phpMyAdmin

-Note: If you have multiple databases set up on your domain, make sure you select the right one …
+Note: If you have a number of databases set up on your domain, make sure that you choose the right one …

 phpMyAdmin databases

-Don’t panic when you see the complicated screen.
+Don’t panic when you see the technical-looking nature of the information on your screen.

 The username is located in the “user login” column.
-To edit the user name just double-click on this text you want to change …
+To edit the username just double-click on this text you want to change …

-Type in the new username and click outside the edit box to update the field with a new username …
+Type in the new user name and click outside the edit box to update the field with the new user name …

 Choose a new name to display publicly from the drop down menu …